dictadata/pdf-data-parser/README.md

 `{String|ArrayBuffer} data` - pdf file data in a TypedArray, e.g. `options.data = new Uint8Array(buffer)`.

 Common Options:

+`{String} password` - password for decrypting the PDF document, optional.

 `{Array} pages` - array of page numbers to process, if undefined defaults to all pages.
 Examples: [ 1 ], [ 3, 5, 7 ]